 Working on the bylaws.
 I’m currently thinking we should set aside plenty of time in DC 2020, in a side room, to discuss the bylaws and anything related to the organization of secular AA with all interested prior to the business meeting and the chair would welcome motions for amendment from that group or others at the business meeting.

 The Board committee chairs should consider prioritizing the three items in Point 4 (Assure the sustainability of our work…) in the list above, and table the rest.

 In love, service and gratitude,

-Sam E is 53 years old and has been sober since a nudge from a judge in 1984 in Minnesota introduced him to AA.
-He has been married 22 years to an AA sweetheart, Stefanie, who has been sober since 1992.
+Sam E has been sober since a nudge from a judge in 1984 in Minnesota introduced him to AA.
+He has been married to an AA sweetheart, Stefanie, who has been sober since 1992.
 They have three rescue dogs, no kids, and have lived in Vegas since 1993.